Whimsy Stick

 What Equipment Actually Matters

-In short, for Huskies specifically, the equipment choice is not optional.
-Most flirt poles sold online are built for moderate-drive dogs in the 20 to 40 lb range.
-Specifically, they snap, fray, or come apart in weeks when used daily with a working-line Husky.
-The line breaks during full extension, the pole splinters on hard impacts, or the lure attachment fails after 50 captures.
+For Huskies, equipment choice is not optional.
+In practice, most flirt poles sold online are built for moderate-drive dogs in the 20 to 40 lb range.
+They snap, fray, or come apart in weeks when used daily with a working-line Husky.
+For example, the line breaks during full extension, the pole splinters on hard impacts, or the lure attachment fails after 50 captures.

-By contrast, the Rugged XL was built specifically for breeds in the Husky weight class and above.
-Reinforced fiberglass pole, 8-foot working radius (important when a Husky is covering ground at full speed), 500-lb Kevlar lure loop, and 3 lures included so you have rotation when the dog destroys one (which they will).
+The Rugged XL was built specifically for breeds in the Husky weight class and above.
+Reinforced fiberglass pole, 8-foot working radius (important when a Husky is covering ground at full speed), 800-lb Dyneema lure loop, and 3 lures included so you have rotation when the dog destroys one (which they will).
 For the same construction case applied to the heaviest dogs, see best flirt pole for pit bulls and power breeds.

 XL